Teaching and Learning Resources—Worldwide Leadership in Education

 While the diversity of UMUC's student body can be challenging, it also contributes to a rich and rewarding teaching and learning environment.
-CTL resources are available for faculty at every point in their teaching careers across all disciplines and levels of experience.
-Utilizing the CTL resources that are available to you can help you to successfully create effective learning experiences for all of your students.
+Faculty Development resources are available for faculty at every point in their teaching careers across all disciplines and levels of experience.
+Utilizing Faculty Development resources that are available to you can help you to successfully create effective learning experiences for all of your students.

-The Center for Teaching and Learning (CTL) has been continually expanding its professional development offerings and resources for UMUC faculty far beyond the five-week, "CTLA 201" training course that is required for all UMUC faculty teaching online.
-CTL not only offers its own faculty development workshops, but also provides access for faculty to SkillSoft self-paced online courses and the newly available Sloan-C online workshops.
-CTL welcomes faculty to take our workshops on whatever terms best suit their interests and schedules.
+Faculty Development has been continually expanding its professional development offerings and resources for UMUC faculty far beyond the five-week, "CTLA 201" training course that is required for all UMUC faculty teaching online.
+Faculty Development not only offers its own faculty development workshops, but also provides access for faculty to SkillSoft self-paced online courses and the newly available Sloan-C online workshops.
+Faculty Development welcomes faculty to take our workshops on whatever terms best suit their interests and schedules.

 Sloan-C Award for CTLA 201: Teaching with WebTycho Training Course (November/December 2006)

-CTLA 201, Teaching with WebTycho Training Course, created and administered by the Center for Teaching and Learning (CTL), is the winner of the prestigious Sloan-C 2006 Excellence in Faculty Development for Online Teaching Award.
+CTLA 201, Teaching with WebTycho Training Course, created and administered by Faculty Development, is the winner of the prestigious Sloan-C 2006 Excellence in Faculty Development for Online Teaching Award.
 The award recognizes the institution that offers the most outstanding faculty development program for those who teach in the online environment.
 CTLA 201, Teaching with WebTycho faculty training course was chosen from a field of national entrants for its proven record of excellence as demonstrated by its success in training new faculty to become competent online instructors in a cost-effective manner.

 Using Classroom Awareness to Help Foster Online Community (September/October 2006)